 5. I plan to coupon

-I love couponing here in the UK so definitely plan to do some during our Las vegas honeymoon.
+I love couponing here in the UK so definitely plan to do some during our Las Vegas honeymoon.
 In particular, I want to save money on food as we will be eating out most of the time.
-So far I have found vouchers for a free main course at Buca di Beppo, free appetizer at TGIFs and two for one vouchers for several other places.
-While I don’t want to book anywhere yet, it’ll be great to have options for money saving eats while we’re out and about exploring.
+So far I have found vouchers for a free main course at Buca di Beppo, free appetizer at TGIFs and two for one voucher for several other places.
+While I don’t want to book anywhere yet, it’ll be great to have options for money-saving eats while we’re out and about exploring.